Aberdeen, Carolina & Western Railway Company

 The Aberdeen, Carolina and Western has interchange points with essentially three different railroads, including one short line, the Winston-Salem Southbound, and two Class Is, CSX Transportation and Norfolk Southern.

-Two years later, in 1989, the AC&W gained even more of the original Norfolk Southern system when it was sold its original main line between Gulf (about 23 miles to the east of Star) and Charlotte.
+Two years later, the AC&W gained even more of the original Norfolk Southern system when it was sold its original main line between Gulf (about 23 miles to the east of Star) and Charlotte.

 According to the original NS's timetable Gulf sat at milepost 278.1 and ended in Charlotte (the western terminus of the railroad) at milepost 383.3.